masak/hex-corpus/groups-and-links.md

     . , ,
      . e .

+Here the semicolon marks the main cell of the link.
+The commas mark cells that need to be empty.

 Two different links may overlap.
 If they do, it may or may not be possible to use them both at the same time.